 If that seems far-fetched then please consider that you are viewing this post in your browser that allows you to react to arbitrary content without Mozilla, Google, Apple or Microsoft making adaptions in their client.

 All your browser has is the protocol knowledge and that is enough.
-If we design our Apis the same way the web is designed, then we get the same decoupling and scalability benefits that have powered the last 30 years.
-This is not surprising because Roy Fielding’s dissertation, which defined the REST architectural style, was defining the core properties of HTTP so they knew which changes would benefit the protocol.
+If we design our Apis the same way the web is designed, then we get the same decoupling and scalability benefits that have powered the last 35 years (the web went public in 1991).
+This is not surprising because Roy Fielding’s dissertation, which defined the REST architectural style, was defining the core properties of HTTP so he knew which changes would benefit the protocol.

 What makes HTTP significantly different from RPC is that the requests are directed to resources using a generic interface with standard semantics that can be interpreted by intermediaries almost as well as by the machines that originate services.